 - Damaged blood vessels in the face, sometimes caused by extreme exposure to sun

 - Bacterial causes, namely the H. pylori bacteria affecting your gut, causing redness of the face

 - Rosacea most commonly affects women between the ages of 30-50, with light features

 - Smoking, sun damage, and acne also may play a role in developing rosacea

 While the cause and cure remains uncertain, treatment is possible with rosacea cream and soothing products to help relieve redness and discomfort.

-On order of 50$ and over
+with orders of 50$ and more

 With credit cards or PayPal